Coding⏱️ 3 min read📅 2026-06-03

 How to Fix: Subscribe is deprecated: Use an observer instead of an error callback

-By following these steps, you can resolve the 'Subscribe is deprecated: Use an observer instead of an error callback' error and ensure your application continues to run smoothly.
+By following these steps, you should be able to fix the 'subscribe is deprecated: Use an observer instead of an error callback' error in your Angular application.
+Remember to always check for updates and use the latest features and improvements to ensure that your code continues to function correctly.

 Did this fix your problem?